Kev1nTang/QTM-347-Project/README.md

 <img src="https://raw.githubusercontent.com/Kev1nTang/QTM-347-Project/main/Figure/Figure%202.png" style="width: 100%; height: auto;">

-From these graphs, we observed that **Rainfall** has a highly skewed distribution with most days experiencing little to no rain, while variables like **MinTemp** and **MaxTemp** follow a more normal distribution.
+From these figures, we observe that **Rainfall** has a highly skewed distribution with most days experiencing little to no rain, while variables like **MinTemp** and **MaxTemp** follow a more normal distribution.

 #### Correlation Heatmap of the Variables.